awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 ## Common management tasks for MySQL on Amazon RDS<a name="MySQL.Concepts.General"></a>

-The following are the common management tasks you perform with an Amazon RDS MySQL DB instance, with links to relevant documentation for each task\.
+The following are the common management tasks you perform with an RDS for MySQL DB instance, with links to relevant documentation for each task\.

 ****